LINKS PAGE

 Trebuchets Store has working scale models of Trebuchets that will grace any medieval battle.
 What are Siege Engines?
 Well, centuries before the practical use of gunpowder, ancient armies employed artillery against castles and fortifications using enormous throwing machines powered by humans, twisted cord, bent wood and metal, or gravity.
 Ingenious and varied in their designs, these great machines, or engines, hurled large stone balls and flaming tar to breach castle walls and set fire to interior buildings.

 John Eden Studios is the new new website of this unique maker and the of home of Rose Miniatures, and the wonderful figures originally sculpted by Russell Gammage will now be available from John.
 He will be developing new figures as well as casting Rose, so check out these figures, and the catalogue of all the figures.
+Also see John's ebay page for regular offerings.

 Barcelona Universal Models is a Spanish company that specialises in plastic figures from many eras.
 They produce 1/32 and 1/72 scale figures, as well as other products such as slot cars and model aircraft.